Mski-2K/PortfolioTracker/README.md

 ## Usage

-1. Open the application in your web browser
+1. Select your portfolio currency in the top right corner (default: PLN)
-2. Upload your XTB Excel file using the upload form
+2. Add transactions using the form (amount is always in the selected portfolio currency)
-3. View the generated charts showing capital gains and currency exchange gains
+3. View the portfolio value chart over time (choose week/month/quarter)
+4. All calculations and conversions are automatic (NBP rates, Yahoo Finance prices)

 ## API Integration

-The application integrates with:
 - NBP API for currency exchange rates
-- Stock market API for current stock prices (requires API key)
+- Yahoo Finance for historical and current stock prices

 ## License